 Quick historical recap: The Social Security Act was signed into law by President Franklin Delano Roosevelt on August 14, 1935.
 The aim was to provide financial support to those 65 and older, who would be able to collect a monthly payout based on payroll tax contributions that each worker made during their working years.

 Social Security was later expanded to include benefits for the disabled and for children, among other features.
-But the basic tenets of Social Security still stand some 87 years later: Social Security provides a steady, if minimal, income for older Americans, based on the amount they earned, and therefore the amount they paid into the system, while they were working.
+But the basic tenets of Social Security still stand decades later: Social Security provides a steady, if minimal, income for older Americans, based on the amount they earned, and therefore the amount they paid into the system, while they were working.

-Social Security was never meant to be a sole source of income for retirees, but rather a protection against poverty in old age — a fact that is also still true today.
+Social Security was never designed to be a sole source of income for retirees, but rather a protection against poverty in old age — a fact that is also still true today.
 While it is possible to live only on Social Security benefits, and many do, when preparing for retirement your Social Security check is ideally only one “leg” of a three-legged stool, as some say.
-The other two legs would include your personal savings/investments and employer-sponsored plans.
+The other two legs should ideally include your personal savings/investments and employer-sponsored retirement plans.

 9 Common Social Security Myths

-Now with the basics in mind, it’s time to explore the most common social security myths.
-With those cleared up, it will be easier for you to make a better, smarter retirement plan.
+With the basics of Social Security in mind, it’s time to explore the most common social security myths.
+With a better understanding, it will be easier for you to make a better, smarter retirement plan.
 Because these benefits can be complicated, and there are various strategies you can use to maximize your payout, you may need to consult a professional who can answer specific questions.

-1. You Have to Start Claiming Social Security at Age 62
+1. You Need to Start Claiming Social Security at Age 62

 This is a Social Security myth that seems to cast a person’s earliest eligibility for Social Security as some sort of mandatory starting date for collecting.
-While you can claim benefits starting at age 62, you don’t have to.
+While you can claim benefits starting at age 62, you’re not obligated to do so.

 In fact, you may not want to.
 If you file for Social Security at age 62, you get a permanently reduced benefit amount.
 You don’t qualify for 100% of your benefit, which is based on your earning history, until full retirement age — which is 66 and 4 months for those born in 1956, gradually increasing to age 67 for those born in 1960 or later.

-Starting your benefits at the earliest possible age does provide income, if you need it, but since it’s a reduced amount it’s best to wait.
+Starting your benefits at the earliest possible age does provide income, if you need it.
 Every year you wait to claim Social Security, the more you’ll receive: 8% more per year, up to age 70.
-It does add up.

 2. Social Security Will Cover All Your Income Needs in Retirement